Lighthouses of Sudan

 another nice photo is available, Colin Jones has a 2007 photo,

-and Dusan Richtarik has a 2009 photo, but the reef does not appear in Google's satellite view.
+Dusan Richtarik has a 2009 photo, and Bing has a satellite view.

 Sanganeb Reef is one of several very dangerous reefs in the Red Sea east and